Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Maryland, College Park

-UMD requires approval from the Department of Environmental Safety, Sustainability & Risk for all UAS operations.
-The university maintains active UAS research through the UAS Research and Operations Center.
+UMD requires approval from the Department of Environmental Safety, Sustainability & Risk (ESSR) for all UAS operations on campus.
+The university maintains an active UAS Research and Operations Center for academic research.
+SECU Stadium generates a temporary flight restriction during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.